konnov/fault-tolerant-benchmarks/README.md

  SPIN, volume 7976 of LNCS, pages 209-226, 2013.

 Since SPIN'13 we have collected new benchmarks and extended them for parameterized model checking with NuSMV and FAST.
+The benchmarks were used to evaluate the techniques presented at SPIN'13, FMCAD'13, and CONCUR'14.

 You can generate standard non-parameterized Promela code using our tool ByMC: http://forsyte.tuwien.ac.at/software/bymc